CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 2C - Orbits.md

 \delta &= -13\degree\enspace29'\enspace50''\\
 \end{align}
 ```
-We can see we were very close.\
+We can see we were very close considering we ignored all perturbation.\
 Using this method, we can compute an ephemeris for any planet we want in our Solar System.\
 $\blacksquare$